-Offered -- a prime ecommerce dot-com domain name offered for sale or lease-to-own.
+Offered -- an ultra-prime ecommerce dot-com domain name offered for sale or lease-to-own.
 Domain name is wholly owned by original creator and is guaranteed free of any financial or trademark/copyright entanglements or incumbrances.

 How much is a domain name worth?

 Probably the best guide as to how to appraise the value of a great business domain name would be much like value is established for other properties, such as real estate -- what did it sell for the last time it was traded?